MUDDY BROOK FALLS

 ||No, the falls are not currently included within the guidebook

 Follow the red-blazed trail (which is really an old dirt road) upstream with Muddy Brook initially on your right.
 You'll see an attractive but small (1-2ft) cascade on the right only 200 feet into the trail.
 After 0.15 mile, cross a bridge over Muddy Brook and look upstream on your left to see the lower falls, a pretty 3 or 4-foot tall cascade.
 You can, and should, easily bushwhack over to these falls as they are the finest falls on this brook.
 To reach the upper falls, continue hiking upstream along the dirt road.
-Stay straight at a junction at 0.35 miles from the trailhead.
+Stay straight at a junction at 0.35 mile from the trailhead.
 At 0.4 mile, cross Muddy Brook on a second footbridge.
-After 0.5 miles from the trailhead, take a right onto a sparsely-traveled, white-blazed trail.
+After 0.5 mile from the trailhead, take a right onto a sparsely-traveled, white-blazed trail.
 Walk 150 feet north on this trail to a bridge at the top of the upper falls.
 Cross the bridge and scramble down the other side of the brook bank for the best view of these extremely seasonal falls.

 From Middletown, take CT 9 south to exit 7.
 Take CT 82 east through Haddam and into East Haddam.
 Continue traveling on CT 82 east (driving in a southerly direction) for 100 feet past the junction of CT 82 and CT 151 north and take a left onto Mt.
 Parnassus Rd (also known as the Constable Thomas D. Jahelka Memorial Highway).
 Follow Mt.
 Parnassus Rd east for 5.8 miles as it turns into Millington Rd and then Haywardville Rd and take a right onto Hopyard Rd.
 Follow Hopyard Rd for 1.3 miles and park in a small parking area on the right.
 As of 2017, there was a wooden fence blocking access to vehicles further up an old road.
 Look for red blazes on the trees about 20 feet up that dirt road to confirm you have parked at the right spot.